llarsson/compliantkubernetes/docs/user-guide/ci-cd.md

 For the purpose of Compliant Kubernetes, one can distinguish between two "styles" of CI/CD: push-style and pull-style.

-**Push-style CI/CD** -- like [GitLab CI](https://docs.gitlab.com/ee/ci/) or [GitHub Actions](https://docs.github.com/en/actions) -- means that a commit will trigger some commands on a CI/CD worker, which will push changes into the Compliant Kubernetes cluster.
-The CI/CD worker generally runs outside the Kubernetes cluster.
+**Push-style CI/CD** -- like [GitLab CI](https://docs.gitlab.com/ee/ci/) or [GitHub Actions](https://docs.github.com/en/actions) -- means that a commit will trigger some commands on a CI/CD worker, which will push changes into the Compliant Kubernetes environment.
+The CI/CD worker generally runs outside the environment.
 Push-style CI/CD solutions should work out-of-the-box and require no special considerations for Compliant Kubernetes.

-**Pull-styles CI/CD** -- like [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) or [Flux](https://fluxcd.io/) -- means that a special controller is installed inside the cluster, which monitors a Git repository.
+**Pull-styles CI/CD** -- like [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) or [Flux](https://fluxcd.io/) -- means that a special controller is installed inside the workload cluster, which monitors a Git repository.
 When a change is detected the controller "pulls" changes into the cluster from the Git repository.
 The special controller often requires considerable permissions and introduces a new notion of access control, which is problematic from a compliance perspective.
 As shown below, some pull-style CI/CD solutions can be used with Compliant Kubernetes, others not.

 Push-style CI/CD
 ----------------